GRvanderPloeg/parafac4microbiome/README.md

 Please use the following citation when using this package:

-- van der Ploeg, G. R., et al. (2024).
-Exploratory analysis of longitudinal microbiome data using Parallel Factor Analysis: opportunities and challenges \[Manuscript in preparation\].
+- van der Ploeg, G.R., et al. (2024). parafac4microbiome: Exploratory
+  analysis of longitudinal microbiome data using Parallel Factor Analysis \[Manuscript in preparation\].

 ## Usage